FieldingGroup/LJscatter/README.md

 The code in [basisFunctionCode](basisFunctionCode) is used to run the Monte-Carlo simulation and apply concentration profiles to the results.

-The file [input_scattering.csv](basisFunctionCode\input_scattering.csv) includes the input required to run the code and metadata input by the user.
+The file [input_scattering.csv](basisFunctionCode/input_scattering.csv) includes the input required to run the code and metadata input by the user.

-The file [ScatteringCode.jl](basisFunctionCode\ScatteringCode.jl) runs the simulation and returns an `h5` file with histograms of final kinetic energies as a function of initial kinetic energy and initial depth.
-The output is saved in the folder [bases](basisFunctionCode\bases) as `allData.h5`.
+The file [ScatteringCode.jl](basisFunctionCode/ScatteringCode.jl) runs the simulation and returns an `h5` file with histograms of final kinetic energies as a function of initial kinetic energy and initial depth.
+The output is saved in the folder [bases](basisFunctionCode/bases) as `allData.h5`.
 Histograms obtained by integrating over equally weighed depths, depths weighed with a Gaussian with mean 1 nm and standard deviation 1 nm and depths weighed with an exponential distribution with mean 1 are also saved as `basis_uni.txt`, `basis_gau.txt`, `basis_exp.txt`.

-The file [applyConcProfile.jl](basisFunctionCode\applyConcProfile.jl) scales the  output of [ScatteringCode.jl](basisFunctionCode\ScatteringCode.jl) by a depth profile and integrates it over depth.
+The file [applyConcProfile.jl](basisFunctionCode/applyConcProfile.jl) scales the  output of [ScatteringCode.jl](basisFunctionCode/ScatteringCode.jl) by a depth profile and integrates it over depth.
 This creates histograms of final kinetic energies as a function of initial kinetic energy.
 The depth profiles used are described by the sum of a vertical offset and a gaussian centred at a depth of 0.1 nm and a FWHM of 0.4 nm.
-The ratio between the height of the Guassian and the offset is varied to obtain a series of histograms.
+The ratio between the height of the Gaussian and the offset is varied to obtain a series of histograms.
 The mean, FWHM and ratios employed in the concentration profiles can be changed in the file.
-The output is saved in the folder [bases](basisFunctionCode\bases) as `basisConcProfiles.h5`.
+The output is saved in the folder [bases](basisFunctionCode/bases) as `basisConcProfiles.h5`.

-The file [ScatteringCode_angles.jl](basisFunctionCode\ScatteringCode_angles.jl) is similar to [ScatteringCode.jl](basisFunctionCode\ScatteringCode.jl) but returns histograms of incidence angles of escaped electrons as a function of initial kinetic energy and initial depth.
-The output is saved in the folder [bases](basisFunctionCode\bases) as `allAngles.h5`.
+The file [ScatteringCode_angles.jl](basisFunctionCode/ScatteringCode_angles.jl) is similar to [ScatteringCode.jl](basisFunctionCode/ScatteringCode.jl) but returns histograms of incidence angles of escaped electrons as a function of initial kinetic energy and initial depth.
+The output is saved in the folder [bases](basisFunctionCode/bases) as `allAngles.h5`.
 A histogram obtained by integrating over equally weighed depths is also saved as `basis_angles.txt`.

 The Julia files can be run as follows: